immutables/immutables.github.io/factory.md

 ### Parameters

-Sometimes you might want to have some factory parameters to be turned into parameters of builder's contructor.
+Sometimes you might want to have some factory parameters to be turned into parameters of builder's constructor.
 Annotate parameter with `@Builder.Parameter` to achieve this.
-Generated builder will accept such parameters via constuctor and not by initialization methods.
+Generated builder will accept such parameters via constructor instead of initialization method.

 ```java
 @Builder.Factory